jjfriedman/TA-Research/README.md

 2. Query:	Query Information (includes warnings for articles with more than 100 authors)
 3. Works:	All institutional Works
 4. OAWorks:	All open access Works
-5. GoldHybrid	All gold and hybrid institutional Works (as defined by OpenAlex) https://docs.openalex.org/api-entities/works/work-object#oa_status
+5. GoldHybrid:	All gold and hybrid institutional Works (as defined by OpenAlex) https://docs.openalex.org/api-entities/works/work-object#oa_status
-6. AllAuthors	All authors for all institutional works
+6. AllAuthors:	All authors for all institutional works
-7. AllAffiliations	All affiliations for all authors for all institutional works
+7. AllAffiliations:	All affiliations for all authors for all institutional works
-8. InstAuthors	All affiliated authors for the institution for all works
+8. InstAuthors:	All affiliated authors for the institution for all works
-9. InstAuthorsGoldHybrid	All affiliated authors for the institutional for Gold and Hybrid works
+9. InstAuthorsGoldHybrid:	All affiliated authors for the institutional for Gold and Hybrid works
-10. Corresponding	All corresponding authors for all works Note: This data is a work in progress https://docs.openalex.org/api-entities/works/work-object/authorship-object#is_corresponding
+10. Corresponding:	All corresponding authors for all works Note: This data is a work in progress https://docs.openalex.org/api-entities/works/work-object/authorship-object#is_corresponding
-11. InstCorresponding	All corresponding authors affiliated with the institution for all works
+11. InstCorresponding:	All corresponding authors affiliated with the institution for all works
-12. InstCorrespondingGoldHybrid	All corresponding authors affiliated with the institution for all Gold and Hybrid works
+12. InstCorrespondingGoldHybrid:	All corresponding authors affiliated with the institution for all Gold and Hybrid works
-13. APCs	All list and 'paid' APC data for all institutional works Note: 'paid' APC data often uses list price: https://docs.openalex.org/api-entities/works/work-object#apc_paid
+13. APCs:	All list and 'paid' APC data for all institutional works Note: 'paid' APC data often uses list price: https://docs.openalex.org/api-entities/works/work-object#apc_paid
-14. GoldHybridAPCs	All list and 'paid' APC data for all gold and hybrid works Note: 'paid' APC data often uses list price: https://docs.openalex.org/api-entities/works/work-object#apc_paid
+14. GoldHybridAPCs:	All list and 'paid' APC data for all gold and hybrid works Note: 'paid' APC data often uses list price: https://docs.openalex.org/api-entities/works/work-object#apc_paid

 <h2>For more advanced users:</h2>